-Waquoit was a versatile G1 stakes winner by Relaunch, as he won stakes races ranging in distance from six furlongs to twelve furlongs.
+Waquoit was a versatile grade one stakes winner by Relaunch.
+This grey son of Relaunch won stakes races ranging in distance from six furlongs to twelve furlongs.
 His most prestigious victories came in the Brooklyn Handicap twice, the Jockey Club Gold Cup, when this race was at the twelve furlong distance, and the Michigan Mile Handicap.

 The son of Relaunch that would become the vital branch to continue the male line is Cee’s Tizzy.
 Bred by the Lucy Ruspoli Stable from the broodmare Tizly by Lyphard, Cees Tizzy was subsequently purchased by Cecilia Straub-Rubens and raced in the silks of the Cees Stable.
 He was a moderate stakes placed winner, having showing nothing special as a race horse, when he was retired to stud at Harris Farms in California.
-Here he would be a good regional sire, with thirty-nine stakes winners to his credit, but did get one horse of exceptional quality.
-This would be the two time Breeder’s Cup Classic winner Tiznow.
+Here he became a good regional sire, with thirty-nine stakes winners to his credit, but did get one horse of exceptional quality.
+This son is none other than two time Breeder’s Cup Classic winner Tiznow.

 Likely due to his being originally a twin Tiznow was a late maturing colt.
-He became fast and durable, and would come to hand during his three year old season in time to defeat the Triple Crown colts of his year to earn the first of his two divisional Eclipse Awards, as well as the Eclipse Horse of the Year Award as a three year old.
+He became fast and durable, and came to hand during his three year old season in time to defeat the Triple Crown campaign colts of his year to earn the first of his two divisional Eclipse Awards, as well as the Eclipse Horse of the Year Award as a three year old.

-During his three year old season Tiznow, trained by Jay Robbins, gradually built up his resume with wins in the G3 Affirmed Handicap, the G2 Goodwood Handicap and the G1 Super Derby.
-He had two 2nd places in the G1 Swaps Stakes and the G1 Pacific Classic, all this before his supplemental nominated appearance in the Breeder’s Cup Classic at Churchill Downs.
+During his three year old season Tiznow, trained by Jay Robbins, gradually built up his resume with wins in the grade three Affirmed Handicap, the grade two Goodwood Handicap and the grade one Super Derby.
+He had two 2nd places in the grade one Swaps Stakes and the Pacific Classic, all this before his supplemental nominated appearance in the Breeder’s Cup Classic at Churchill Downs.
 Here he would face the reigning Derby winner Fusaichi Pegasus, the defending race winner Cat Thief, European Champion Giant’s Causeway, and top class G1 winners Lemon Drop Kid, Albert the Great and Captain Steve.
-Tiznow would stalk the moderate early pace around the first turn and down the backstretch, take command at the top of the stretch from Albert the Great, and engage in a thrilling all out battle to the wire with Giant’s Causeway, prevailing by a short head margin.
+Tiznow stalked the moderate early pace around the first turn and down the backstretch, took command at the top of the stretch from Albert the Great, and engaged in a thrilling all out battle to the wire with Giant’s Causeway, prevailing by a short head margin.
 The two were heads apart throughout the stretch run.

-On the basis of this Breeder’s Cup Classic victory against a top field, he would be named Eclipse Award Horse of the Year.
-Tiznow would be back as a four year old, with wins in the San Fernando Stakes, the Santa Anita Handicap and a 2nd in the Strub Stakes and a pair of 3rd finishes in the Woodward Stakes and Goodwood Handicap.
-His final race would be in the 2001 Breeder’s Cup Classic against another stellar field.
+On the basis of this Breeder’s Cup Classic victory against a top field, he was named Eclipse Award Horse of the Year.
+Tiznow would be back as a four year old, with wins in the San Fernando Stakes, the Santa Anita Handicap and a 2nd in the Strub Stakes and a pair of 3rd place finishes in the Woodward Stakes and Goodwood Handicap.
+His final race came in the 2001 Breeder’s Cup Classic against another stellar field.
 This race would truly be a classic of the ages.

-The entries would include Galileo and Sahkee from Europe.
+The entries included Galileo and Sahkee from Europe.
 Galileo was the reigning Epsom Derby winner, while Sahkee was the Prix de l’Arc de Triomphe winner.
 Macho Uno, Include, Aptitude and Albert the Great were also G1 winning worthy entrants in this running of the Classic at Belmont.
-Albert the Great and Orientate would set a strong early pace, the first half mile was run in 47 seconds flat, with Tiznow stalking in 3rd.
-As the field moved through the far turn, Sahkee, under Frankie Dettori would start his move around the outside.
-Albert the Great stayed on the rail and would carry the lead until mid stretch, keeping Tiznow behind him, when Sahkee would take the lead.
-Tiznow however would find more in reserve and come through between Albert the Great and Sahkee, to put in a glorious battle with the Arc winner who had gone by him at the top of the stretch.
-Tiznow would win by a nose, literally as the photo would show.
+Albert the Great and Orientate set a strong early pace, the first half mile was run in 47 seconds flat, with Tiznow stalking in 3rd.
+As the field moved through the far turn, Sahkee, under Frankie Dettori launched his move around the outside.
+Albert the Great stayed on the rail and would carry the lead until mid stretch, keeping Tiznow behind him, when Sahkee assumed the lead.
+Tiznow however found more in reserve and came through between Albert the Great and Sahkee, to put in a glorious battle with the Arc winner who had gone by him at the top of the stretch.
+Tiznow won by a nose, literally as the photo would show.
 He became the first, and still only, two time winner of the Breeder’s Cup Classic.

-After winning another Eclipse Award, this time as the champion older horse, Tiznow would then retire from racing to take up stud duty at WinStar Farm in Versailles, Kentucky.
-The first crop of foals sired by Tiznow would stamp him as a sire to be reckoned when his daughter Folklore won the Matron Stakes and then the Breeder’s Cup Juvenile Fillies, earning the Eclipse Award as the top Two Year Old Filly.
+After winning another Eclipse Award, this time as the champion older horse, Tiznow was retired from racing to take up stud duty at WinStar Farm in Versailles, Kentucky.
+The first crop of foals sired by Tiznow stamped him as a sire to be reckoned when his daughter Folklore won the Matron Stakes and then the Breeder’s Cup Juvenile Fillies, earning the Eclipse Award as the top Two Year Old Filly.
 Well Armed won the Goodwood Stakes at five and the Dubai World Cup as a six year old.

-The list of G1 winners sired by Tiznow early in his career is impressive.
+The list of group one winners sired by Tiznow early in his career is impressive.
 He has sired Tough Tiz’s Sis (Ruffian Handicap, Lady’s Secret Stakes), Bullsbay (Whitney Handicap), Morning Line (Carter Handicap), Tizway (Metropolitan Handicap), Da’ Tara (Belmont Stakes), Gemologist (Wood Memorial), Colonel John (Travers Stakes, Santa Anita Derby).

 Tiznow did not receive as many top broodmares at the start of his stud career as he does now, as some breeders were hedging their bets on him due to his less than fashionable pedigree.
 Tiznow has made himself fashionable with the early success of his progeny.
 His sons are also getting respect as sire prospects as they are retired to a career of stud service.
 It is only a matter of time before we will know if he can get an heir or two as a sire and whether or not his daughters become outstanding broodmares.

-Tiznow was inducted into the US racing Hall of Fame in 2009.
+Tiznow was inducted into the National Museum of Racing Hall of Fame in 2009.
 He is justifiably regarded as a world class sire in current bloodstock markets, and we may someday refer to his line as the Tiznow male line instead of a revival of the Man O’ War line.
 I’m just getting ahead of myself here.